ELEC 486/586: Multiresolution Signal and Geometry Processing (With C++)

 Are you wondering what application programs you will be able to write after having taken the course?
 This section shows some demonstrations of programs that students need to write for assignments in the course.

-The following video gives a brief demonstration of the triMeshView application program:
+The video below gives a brief demonstration of the triMeshView application program.

 Some of the downloadable course materials associated with this web page may be stored in a private (i.e., secure/protected) area.
 Two levels of security are imposed on this area: